Introduction

 To address these problems and make the web application as small as possible, GWT tweaks the way messages work.
 Instead of referring to the message using a string, you refer to it using a Java method.
 This requires you to create a new Java class that has a method corresponding to each message in your properties file.
 Here is the class for this simple example:

-public interface AppMessages extends Messages {
+package com.xyz.client; import com.google.gwt.i18n.client.Messages; public interface AppMessages extends Messages { String m_clickMeButton_text(); String m_helloAlert_text(String toolkit); }

 Note that there is only one accessor class, no matter how many languages you support in your application.